Neural network methods for Neumann series problems of Perron-Frobenius operators: Numerical examples

 where $c_j,w_j,b_j \in \mathbb{R}$ are trainable parameters.
 The neural network is initialized to produce a piecewise-linear approximation over a uniform partition of $[0,1]$ into $n$ subintervals, with the outer parameters $c_j$ chosen to minimize the PINNs loss function.
 To approximate the integral in the loss function, we use a $101$-point Gauss-Kronrod quadrature rule.
 We train the neural network using the BFGS algorithm to minimize the loss function.
 Figure \ref{Figure: ANN approximation for tent map PINNs} (a) shows the PINNs approximation using the neural network with $n = 32$ neurons, which presents a good approximation to the solution.
 Figure \ref{Figure: ANN approximation for tent map PINNs} (b) demonstrates $L^2$-norm errors for trained neural networks, $\|u-u_\theta\|_{L^2}$, for different numbers of neurons.
 The slope of the plot is approximately $-2$, confirming that the convergence rate is $O(n^{-2})$, as expected for continuous piecewise-linear approximations (see Remark \ref{remark: error bound piecewise linear approx}).

 To compare PINNs with the fixed-grid-based method, we consider the singular solution $u^{[2]}$.
 In the fixed-grid-based method, the domain is partitioned into $n$ equal-length subintervals, and hat functions defined over these intervals are used as basis functions.
 In the PINNs approach, we use an $n$-neuron neural network as defined in \cref{Eq: M_n ReLU}.
 The inner parameters $w_j$ and $b_j$ are initialized to generate breakpoints at $r,r^2,\ldots,r^{n-1}$, and $0$ with $r = 0.662$, while the outer parameters $c_j$ are chosen to minimize the PINNs loss function for the given inner parameters.
 Under these settings, the fixed-grid-based method and PINNs produce piecewise-linear approximations with $n$ breakpoints.
 Since the target function is singular, we use a finer quadrature rule with $501$ points to improve integration accuracy.

 Figure \ref{Figure: ANN approximation for tent map PINNs singular} (a) shows that PINNs achieve greater accuracy than the fixed-grid-based method when both use $n=32$.
 Furthermore, Figure \ref{Figure: ANN approximation for tent map PINNs singular} (b) illustrates that the $L^2$-norm error for PINNs is smaller than that of the fixed-grid-based method, highlighting their superior approximation capability.
 Table \ref{Table: EOC fixed-grid PINNs} reports the experimental order of convergence (EOC) corresponding to Figure \ref{Figure: ANN approximation for tent map PINNs singular} (b).
-The EOC for the fixed-grid-based method is approximately $1/6$, consistent with the theoretical convergence rate $O(n^{-1/6})$ for a uniform grid, based on a Sobolev embedding argument as discussed in Example 5.8 of \cite{muga2019discrete}.
-Additionally, as expected for a free-knot method, the EOC for PINNs shows a superior convergence rate.
+The EOC for the fixed-grid-based method is approximately $1/6$, consistent with the theoretical convergence rate $O(n^{-1/6})$ for a uniform grid, based on a Sobolev embedding argument as discussed in \cite[Example 5.8]{muga2019discrete}.
+Additionally, as expected for a neural network method, the EOC for PINNs shows a superior convergence rate.